 On beautiful D.C. days, in-the-know locals head for picnic tables at this Logan Circle hangout (named for the building’s former use as a garden shop).
 This seasonal biergarten — which typically operates from March through early December — is known for icy steins of German and American brews and its seasonally appropriate fare.
-The Garden District Burger echoes the spirit of the outdoor cookout.
-Chef Tad Curtz started with a well-seasoned, hand-formed patty, which he tops with a layer of sharp cheddar, thin tomato, Thousand Island-like sauces and dill pickles hand-cut vertically.
+The Garden District Burger echoes the spirit of an outdoor cookout.
+Chef Tad Curtz starts with a well-seasoned, hand-formed patty, which he tops with a layer of sharp cheddar, thin tomato, Thousand Island-like sauces and dill pickles hand-cut vertically.
 It’s served on a buttered, griddled bun that’s so soft it can barely hold itself together.

 Go to: Garden District

-Sid’s Diner, El Reno
+Sid’s Diner, El Reno, Oklahoma